snowstormclan/Welcome-Packet/_destiny/CharlemagneLFG.md

+---
+title: "Charlemagne LFG usage"
+permalink: /destiny/CharlemagneLFG/
+# excerpt: "How the theme is organized and what all of the files are for."
+---

 # How to Use Charlemagne LFG

 Charlemagne is a powerful tool for putting together groups on a whim, and doesn’t require an additional sign-up on a separate website like the100.
 You can create listings directly in Discord.